 Scientific context

-The Observatory of water and erosion in the Caribbean (ObsERA) is located in Guadeloupe, on the Basse-Terre Island into the tropical rainforest of the Basse-Terre National Park.
-The island is mainly composed of andesitic rocks particularly reactive and vulnerable to chemical alteration and erosion, under a humid tropical climate with a cyclonic season.
-ObsERA is composed of two contrasted watersheds in terms of age of the geological formation, rainfall and relief.
-Capesterre watershed (16,4 km2) in the South of the island is established on relatively recent terrain (600,000 to 400,000 years), with poorly developed soils and steep slopes (average altitude of 1140 m).
-The average annual rainfall is 5200 mm/year.
-The Bras-David river drains a 11,9 km2 watershed in its older terrain (1 million years), with gentler relief and with very thick ferralitic soils.
-The average annual rainfall is 3300 mm/year.
-The two rivers are torrential and characterized by flows and exports of dissolved and solid matter among the highest in the world.
-ObsERA studies a hot spot of alteration and erosion on Earth.
+The Observatory of water and erosion in the Antilles (OBServatoire de l’Eau et de l’éRosion aux Antilles – ObsERA) is located on Basse-Terre Island, a volcanic island of the Guadeloupe archipelago.
+The island is mainly composed of andesitic rocks which are particularly reactive and vulnerable to chemical weathering and erosion.
+The climate is humid tropical and and the cyclonic season is marked.
+ObsERA monitors the evolution of two catchments, Capesterre and Bras-David.
+Both of them are located inside the national park of Guadeloupe, but they differ in terms of age, geological formation, rainfall and relief.
+The Capesterre catchment (16.4 km2), south of the island, is located on relatively recent terrain (600,000 to 400,000 years), with poorly developed soils and steep slopes (average altitude of 1,140 m).
+The average annual rainfall rate is 5,200 mm/year.
+The Bras-David river drains a 11.9 km2 catchment over an older terrain (1 million years), with gentler relief and very thick ferralitic soils.
+The annual rainfall rate is 3,300 mm/year.
+When normalized to their area, the flux of dissolved and solid matter exported out of these two catchments is amongst the highest in the world.
+In this respect, Basse-Terre can be regarded as a hot spot of weathering and erosion.

 Summary